ruyrybeyro/chrootvpn/README.md

 Rui Ribeiro 2022

-Tiago Teles - Contributions for Arch Linux
+Tiago Teles @ttmx - Contributions for Arch Linux

 This script downloads the Mobile Access Portal Agent (CShell) and SSL Network Extender (SNX) installation scripts from the firewall/VPN we intend to connect to, and installs them in a chrooted environment.